St. Peter's Church, Siuntio: Burial chapel

-In 1774 lady Maria Reuterholm was granted permission to build a burial chapel out of granite in touch to the church.
+In 1774 lady Maria Gyllenstierna af Lundholm was granted permission to build a burial chapel out of granite in touch to the church.
 When Finland became under rule of the Russian Empire, the Reuterholm family emptied the chapel and left for Sweden.
 They didn't want anything to do with Finland anymore.

 After the fire in 1823, the sacristy was moved to the then-already empty burial chapel.

 Altar painting

 The altar painting in Siuntio church represents Jesus in Gethsemane.
-The painting was donated to the church by lady Reuterholm in 1773 for payment of the burial chapel.
+The painting was donated to the church by Baroness Gyllenstierna af Lundholm in 1773 for payment of the burial chapel.
 The painting has been painted in Stockholm but the artist is unknown.
 The altar painting is decorated with coats of arms of the Reuterholm and the Gyllenestjerna families.

 Organ

 Siuntio St. Peter's Church was the first rural church in Finland to get its own organ.
 This happened in 1786.
 The current organ is the church's third organ, and it is made by organ factory Paul Ott from Germany in 1971.